priya-nb695/rule-engine-app/README.md

 Introduce additional rule types.

 # Error Handling:
-App handles common errors usin try catch logic.
+App handles common errors using try catch logic.
 Provides  the alert messages for users about the errors.